-I would characterize this machine as an extremely conservative design.
-There is a significant potential for lower interaction point $\beta$ , smaller crossing angle, and higher beam-beam tune shift; all of which could potentially give a larger luminosity.
+significant potential for lower interaction point β , smaller crossing angle, and higher beam-beam tune shift; all of which could potentially give a large luminosity.
 Experimenters will also appreciate the relatively low number (compared to the other future colliders) of events per beam-beam collision, which will make detector problems somewhat easier.
-The project requires no new technical developments and should be able to be completed relatively rapidly, particularly if approval is given by the Soviet government to continue magnet production after the magnets for the fixed target machine are completed.
+The project requires no new technical developments and should be able to be completed relatively rapidly, particularly if approval is given by the Soviet government to continue magnet production after the magnets for the fixed-target machine are completed.